-Discharge from breasts; Milk secretions; Lactation - abnormal; Witch's milk (neonatal milk); Galactorrhea; Inverted nipple; Nipple problems
+Discharge from breasts; Milk secretions; Lactation - abnormal; Witch's milk (neonatal milk); Galactorrhea; Inverted nipple; Nipple problems; Breast cancer - discharge

 Nipple discharge is any fluid that comes out of the nipple area in your breast.

-Sometimes discharge from your nipples is okay and will get better on its own.
+Sometimes discharge from your nipples is OK and will get better on its own.
 You are more likely to have nipple discharge if you have been pregnant at least once.

-Nipple discharge is usually not cancer (benign), but rarely it can be a sign of breast cancer.
+Nipple discharge is most often not due to cancer (thus a benign condition), but rarely, it can be a sign of breast cancer.
 It is important to find out what is causing it and to get treatment.
 Here are some reasons for nipple discharge:

 Sometimes, babies can have nipple discharge.
 This is caused by hormones from the mother before birth.
 It should go away in 2 weeks.

-Cancers such as Paget's disease (a rare type of cancer involving the skin of the nipple) can also cause nipple discharge.
+Cancers such as Paget disease (a rare type of cancer involving the skin of the nipple) can also cause nipple discharge.

-Nipple discharge that is NOT normal is:
+Nipple discharge that is not normal is:

 Nipple discharge is more likely to be normal if it: